6 Stress Busting Tips to Practice in Recovery

-In recovery we learn that journaling represents a time of deep reflection and the ability to actively engage in addressing our emotions and feelings.
-Many times, when a problem seems too big to handle or like it’s to much to deal with, journaling about it and actively thinking about how you feel about it will help you to see it in a new perspective.
+In recovery, we learn that journaling represents a time of deep reflection and the ability to actively engage in addressing our emotions and feelings.
+Many times, when a problem seems too big to handle or like it’s too much to deal with, journaling about it and actively thinking about how you feel about it will help you to see it from a new perspective.

 Likewise, in times of stress, looking back on previous stressful times or periods within your journal can help you to see how you overcome similar situations and managed to move forward.
 If you’re feeling stressed, reflect on your journal and give yourself grace!
 Remember, this too shall pass.

 Exercise reduces the natural levels of adrenaline and cortisol that cause stress within the body.
-It also actively stimulates healthy production of stress busting endorphins that naturally elevate the mood.
+It also actively stimulates the healthy production of stress-busting endorphins that naturally elevate the mood.
 Additionally, daily exercise can lead to better sleep and improved cognitive processes over time.

 If you’re not sure what to do to get moving, consider the following: